Data protection in Canada: overview

 Disclosure to a lawyer representing the organisation.

-Disclosure for collection of a debt owed by an individual.
+Disclosure for the collection of a debt owed to the organisation by the individual.

-Disclosure to a government institution on a request by that institution for purposes of:
+Disclosure to a government institution on a request by an institution that has identified its lawful authority for purposes of:

 the defence of Canada;

 the conduct of international affairs;